8gudbits/win-service-defaults/README.md

 # ResetWinServices

-Batch scripts restore all Windows services to their default state.
+Batch scripts to restore all Windows services to their default state.

 # Overview